On Infinity Type Hyperplane Arrangements and Convex Positive Bijections: Hyperplanes at infinity and an extension theorem

-The only possible ambiguity is whether the pair $(r_1,s_1)$ and the complementary pair $(r_2,s_2)$ is the same for all two dimensional planes of interest.
+Now the only possible ambiguity is whether the pair $(r_1,s_1)$ and the complementary pair $(r_2,s_2)$ is the same for all two-dimensional planes of interest.
 There are two possible choices. $\{(r_1,s_1),(r_2,s_2)\}=\{(1,1),(2,2)\}$ or $\{(r_1,s_1),(r_2,s_2)\}=\{(1,2),(2,1)\}$.
 To remove this ambiguity we use continuity and connectedness arguments.
 We use usual topology over the field of reals.
-Otherwise we use zariski topology over infinite fields in particular over an ordered field $\mbb{F}$.
+Otherwise we use zariski topology over infinite fields in particular over an ordered field.

-We obtain the same pair $(r_1,s_1)$ and its complementary pair $(r_2,s_2)$ for all two dimensional planes of interest, because, the map which takes union of zariksi planes of interest, the skeleton of two dimensional planes of the hyperplane arrangement to the set with discrete topology containing two elements which are complementary extension pairs \equ{\{\{(1,1),(2,2)\},\{(1,2),(2,1)\}\}} is continuous.
-This is because \begin{itemize} \item it is easy for the reader to note that the map agrees (patches up) on the intersection of two such planes (if they intersect) which is a line of the arrangement, since the isomorphic pairing $(r_1,s_1),(r_2,s_2)$ is the same for all two dimensional zariski planes of interest $\{i_1<i_2<\ldots<i_{m-2}\}$ which contains a fixed line of the arrangement say $\{j_1<j_2<\ldots<j_{m-1}\} \sups \{i_1<i_2<\ldots<i_{m-2}\}$.
+We obtain the same pair $(r_1,s_1)$ and its complementary pair $(r_2,s_2)$ for all two-dimensional planes of interest, because, the map which takes union of zariksi planes of interest, the skeleton of two-dimensional planes of the hyperplane arrangement to the set with discrete topology containing two elements which are complementary extension pairs \equ{\{\{(1,1),(2,2)\},\{(1,2),(2,1)\}\}} is continuous.
+This is because \begin{itemize} \item it is easy for the reader to note that the map agrees (patches up) on the intersection of two such planes (if they intersect) which is a line of the arrangement, since the isomorphic pairing $(r_1,s_1),(r_2,s_2)$ is the same for all two-dimensional zariski planes of interest $\{i_1<i_2<\ldots<i_{m-2}\}$ which contains a fixed line of the arrangement say $\{j_1<j_2<\ldots<j_{m-1}\} \sups \{i_1<i_2<\ldots<i_{m-2}\}$.

-\item Inverse image of a single point is a finite union of two dimensional zariski planes and hence it is closed. \item Moreover the union of planes of interest of the arrangement is connected (point set topological sense) in zariski topology (refer to Theorem~\ref{theorem:ZCHA} with $k=2$). \end{itemize} In Figure~\ref{fig:One} for any choice of plane of interest we have either $(r_1,s_1)=(1,1)$ or $(r_1,s_1)=(2,2)$ and not $(1,2),(2,1)$.
+\item Inverse image of a single point is a finite union of two-dimensional zariski planes and hence it is closed. \item Moreover the union of planes of interest of the arrangement is connected (point set topological sense) in zariski topology (refer to Theorem~\ref{theorem:ZCHA} with $k=2$). \end{itemize} In Figure~\ref{fig:One} for any choice of plane of interest we have either $(r_1,s_1)=(1,1)$ or $(r_1,s_1)=(2,2)$ and not $(1,2),(2,1)$.
 This proves exactly the statement of the theorem. \end{proof}